coco-team/cocoSim-deprecated/README.md

 # CoCoSim

-CoCoSim is an automated analysis and code generatation framework for Simulink and Stateflow models.
+CoCoSim is an automated analysis and code generation framework for Simulink and Stateflow models.
 Specifically, CoCoSim can be used to verify automatically user-supplied safety requirements.
 Moreover, CoCoSim can be used to generate C and/or Rust code.
 CoCoSim uses